EugZol/datacaster/README.md

 # => Datacaster::ValidResult({:distance_in_km=>1.2, :distance_in_miles=>1.9307999999999998})
 ```

-Of course, order of keys in the definition hash doesn't change anything.
+Of course, order of keys in the definition hash doesn't change the result.

 Formally, `transform_to_hash`: